diegomrobledo679/open-interpreter-ts/README.md

 You can also launch both together with the `--web` flag or choose "Start CLI and Web Interface" from the menu.

-This command now starts the CLI interpreter immediately.
-If you prefer the previous interactive menu, run `npx cyrah --menu`.
-Use `npx cyrah --web` to start the web interface alongside the CLI.
+Running `npx cyrah` with no arguments now opens an interactive menu by default.
+Pass `--no-menu` (or set the `NO_MENU=true` environment variable) to jump straight into the CLI.
+Use `--web` to start the web interface alongside the CLI or choose "Start CLI and Web Interface" from the menu.
+The `--gui` flag opens the graphical interface on startup and `--auto` combines `--web` and `--gui` to launch everything at once.
+These flags can also be enabled through environment
+variables: set `START_WEB=true`, `START_GUI=true`, or `AUTO_START=true` to
+replicate the respective command-line options.

 You can pass interpreter options directly on the command line or via environment variables.
 Use `--env KEY=VALUE` to set a variable for